 Aviation law is an area where knowing a little can get you in a lot of trouble.
 A reputable lawyer will recognize this and such recognition is the hallmark of a lawyer who truly has your best legal and career interest in mind.
 While there are DUI/Aviation lawyers in the industry, they are so highly specialized they are few and far between.
 There is, however, a excellent selection of lawyers who are FAA specialist available.
 In fact, it is wise to hire a FAA specialist to work together with your DUI lawyer so that they may proceed in "lockstep" to defend and protect not only your Constitutional rights but also your career.

-Over the years, I have worked with several pilots, and continue to do so and each and every time I work with a FAA specialist.
-When I represent pilots I work with one of the most experienced and successful aviation lawyer in the state.
+Over the years, I have worked with several pilots, and continue to do so, and each and every time I work with a FAA specialist.
+When I represent pilots who are charged with DUI I work with one of the most experienced and successful aviation lawyers in the state.